 - Attended Miami University on an Evans Scholarship

-- Obtained the Certified Public Accountant (CPA) designation in 1987
+- Obtained the Certified Public Accountant (CPA) designation, 1987

-- Earned CERTIFIED FINANCIAL PLANNERTM (CFP®) designation in 2006
+- Earned CERTIFIED FINANCIAL PLANNERTM (CFP®) designation, 2006

-- Former Assistant Golf Professional at Wyoming Golf Club
+- Former Assistant Golf Professional, Wyoming Golf Club